effectfully-ou/sketches/has-lens-done-right/README.md

 # `HasLens` done right

-**EDIT**: as [it turned out](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568217485) the solution presented here is worse than the already known functional dependencies solution, because the latter also has proper type inference, but is generally safer and simpler.
+**EDIT**: as [it turned out](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568217485) the solution presented has the same type inference capabilities as the functional dependencies one.
 This was pointed out in this [response](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568206301).

-So this post is more of an intro to the type-changing update problem space rather than something interesting in terms of original research.
+However the fundeps solution, as the type families one, can handle [neither phantoms types, nor type families](https://github.com/ghc-proposals/ghc-proposals/pull/158#issuecomment-568218989) unlike the `SameModulo` solution.

+I'll clean the post up once I'm less tired, but long story short: the novel solution presented here is more expressive than existing solutions.

 ## Preface